-So, how do you fly for free?
+How do you fly for free?

 We have flown for free by racking up credit card miles in the most calculated ways!
 We bought into the “travel hacking” community and followed the advice of others to get cards that work for our family.

-If you’re wanting to dip your toes in the game, there are few things you need to consider.
+If you’re wanting to dip your toes in the game, there are a few things you need to consider.

 Tips for travel hacking with credit card points

 As a side note, don’t be stupid with credit cards.
-We use the credit cards just like we would use a debit card.
+We use credit cards just like we would use a debit card.
 We make a budget every month and only put the expenses on the cards that would come out of our account anyway!
 Most credit cards will require a “minimum spend” of anywhere from 1k-5k in order to get the sign-up bonus!
 You’re really only signing up for this sign-up bonus.

 Hit those minimum spends

 Again, credit cards require a minimum spend to receive the sign-up bonus.
 The minimum spend tends to be the thing that friends and family tell me that they don’t think they can hit!
 They’d never be able to spend $5000 in 3 months to get those points!
 Guys, have you been to the grocery store lately?
 Things aren’t cheap out there!

 Get the right cards